LisaMacCarrigan/order-pizza/README.md

                   Selected Size:
                   Small

+#### 2. A customer can select one pizza size and see the price displayed for the selected size.

+* Example Input: Select radio button option "Small 10" ($8.00)" and press button "Add to Order"
+* Example Output: Current Order:
+                  Order Total:
+                  $8.00

-#### 2. A customer can select one or more toppings and see their selected toppings displayed.
+#### 3. A customer can select one or more toppings and see their selected toppings displayed.

 * Example Input #1: Select "Bacon" from Toppings and press button "Add to Order"
 * Example Output #1: Current Order: